National Speech Corpus: Large-scale Singapore English Corpus of Open Speech Data

 About

 The National Speech Corpus (NSC) is the first large-scale Singapore English corpus spearheaded by the Info-communications and Media Development Authority (IMDA) of Singapore.
-It aims to become an important source of open speech data for automatic speech recognition (ASR) research and speech-related applications.
+It aims to become a valuable resource for researchers and developers working on AI machine learning and automatic speech recognition (ASR) technology and is expected to fuel the development of innovative speech-related applications.

-There is a growing trend for people to use voice to interact with services, be it at home, at work, or in public spaces.
-Supporting Speech Technologies can be inaccurate at recognising and transcribing locally accented English.
-To solve this technology gap, IMDA introduced the National Speech Corpus (NSC).
+There is a growing demand for digital solutions that enable people to interact with services through voice, whether at home, work, or in public spaces.
+However, accurately recognising and transcribing locally accented English poses a challenge for supporting speech technologies.
+To solve this technology gap, IMDA introduced the National Speech Corpus.

 The NSC improves speech engines’ accuracy of recognition and transcription for locally accented English.
 The NSC is also able to contribute to speech synthesis technology where an AI voice can be produced that is more familiar to Singaporeans, with local terms pronounced more accurately.